bhruszka/MercariEuroHack-TeamMcTerminal/README.md

 # Mercari Euro Hack - Team McTerminal

 ## Idea:
+Our idea is to create a carpooling application that automatically matches people with optimal ridesharing opportunities.

 ## Technology stack:

 ### Backend:
-- Python3 - Django with django rest framework
+- Python3 - Django with django rest framework and Celery distributed task queue
 - Sqlite database

 ### Web app: